eminsaleck/The-Movie-DB/README.md

 # The Movie DB
 App which is aimed to find a movie for you

-App is being decoupled into 5 separate modules.[See](https://github.com/eminsaleck/The-Movie-DB/blob/main/TheMovieDB/Package.swift)
+App is being decoupled into 5 separate modules.
+[See](https://github.com/eminsaleck/The-Movie-DB/blob/main/TheMovieDB/Package.swift)

 # development cycle:
 >1.
 (September'22: Monolith)